-Tips for Your First (or Twentieth) Marathon
+Tips for Your First (or Twenty-First) Marathon

 1. Readers, relax and enjoy the experience.
 Don’t be intimidated – there is no “right” or “wrong” way to read Dickinson’s poetry.
 Don’t worry if you stumble a bit over words or phrases.
 As the poet writes, even “The B[r]avest — grope a little –“, but it’s hearing a multitude of voices and deliveries that makes the magic of the Marathon.